 Some people set their minds that since they’re going to eat a lot and gain weight over the holidays, they might as well ditch the gym.
 But that’s not how it works.
 Exercise does not just help you lose weight by burning calories.
 It also enables you to regulate and speed up your metabolism.
 If you stick with your usual workout, you’ll be more likely to resist the urge to overeat.
 If not, it would be easier for you to get back on track.

 Get back on track.

 Do not make your Thanksgiving Day or Christmas Day a whole week.
-If you really cannot fight the urge and you fall for that moment of weakness, don’t let it drag you down.
+If you really cannot fight the urge and fall for that moment of weakness, don’t let it drag you down.
 Get back on track after that day.
-Many binge-eaters skip meals the next day to compensate for what they have consumed earlier.
+Many binge-eaters skip meals the next day to compensate for their earlier consumption.
 But this does not help your body.
 Instead of starving yourself, resume proper and healthy eating of small portions a few times during the day.
-This will ease you in back to your old routine and help you get back in shape.
+This will ease you back to your old routine and help you get back in shape.

 12 TIPS FOR HEALTHY HOLIDAY EATING – SUMMARY